 The blog post promises that if you follow their step-by-step tutorial, you can get 100 new Instagram followers within 24 hours — even if you don’t already have an Instagram account.

 Sounds too good to be true, which is why I wanted to test this.

 So here’s their step by step plan:

-This is my side business I own and have been active on social media for about 3-4 years.
+This is the side business I own and have been active on social media for about 3-4 years.